highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

 When the [chart.styledMode](https://api.highcharts.com/highcharts/chart.styledMode) option is `true`, no presentational attributes (like `fill`, `stroke`, font styles etc.) are applied to the chart SVG.
 Instead, the design is applied purely by CSS.

-Highcharts comes with a default CSS file, [css/highcharts.css](https://code.highcharts.com/css/highcharts.css), which is built from [SCSS](https://github.com/highcharts/highcharts/blob/master/css/highcharts.scss).
+Highcharts comes with a default CSS file, [css/highcharts.css](https://code.highcharts.com/css/highcharts.css).

-To customize your styles, you can [create your own themes with SCSS](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode), or just add your own individual CSS rules.
-See our [CodePen SCSS boilerplate](https://codepen.io/anon/pen/eQyawK) to experiment with the default SCSS.
+To customize your styles, you can create your own themes, or just add your own individual CSS variables or rules.
+See the [Custom themes article](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode) for details.

+Highcharts since v11 honors the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
+If you end user prefers dark mode, the Highcharts CSS will pick this up and set the CSS color variables accordingly.
+To avoid this, you can set either the `.highcharts-light` or `.highcharts-dark` class name on the chart container.
+See a [live demo for switching between modes](https://www.highcharts.com/samples/highcharts/css/prefers-color-scheme).

 WHAT CAN BE STYLED?